crossplane/crossplane/design/design-doc-observe-only-resources.md

 | Delete | ObserveCreateUpdate | Yes | Yes | Yes | Conflict (No) |
 | Orphan | ObserveOnly | Yes | No | No | No |

-For conflicting cases, we will decide based on the non-default configuration and not delete the external resource.
-This way, we will also err on the side of caution by leaving the actual resource.
-However, this comes at the cost of some possible confusion for users focusing on only one of the policies.
+For conflicting cases, we will decide based on the non-default configuration which means "not deleting the external resource" for all 3 conflicting cases.
+This way, we will also err on the side of caution by leaving the actual resource untouched, avoiding any accidental deletion or modification.

-Another solution could be simply throwing an error and preventing reconciliation during conflict.
-This would be more explicit but would require some manual actions and degraded UX for the usage of the feature, for example:
+> Another solution could be simply throwing an error and preventing
+> reconciliation during conflict.
+This would be more explicit but would require
+> some manual actions and degraded UX for the usage of the feature, for example:
+>

-- Creating an ObserveOnly resource will require both setting `managementPolicy` to `ObserveOnly` and `deletionPolicy` to `Orphan` .
+> - Creating an ObserveOnly resource will require both setting `managementPolicy`
+> to `ObserveOnly` and `deletionPolicy` to `Orphan` .
-- If there are existing resources with `deletionPolicy: Orphan` when the feature is enabled, they will start failing to reconcile until their `managementPolicy`’s updated to `ObserveCreateUpdate`.
+> - If there are existing resources with `deletionPolicy: Orphan` when the feature
+> is enabled, they will start failing to reconcile until their
+> `managementPolicy`’s updated to `ObserveCreateUpdate`.

 #### Schema Changes